minturam21/minturam21/README.md

 ---

 ### ✨ Quote I Live By
-> “Data doesn’t lie it reveals.”
+> Data doesn’t lie it reveals.
 > and I’m learning to listen to it.

 ---